YsrajSingh/medium-hack/README.md

     python app.py
     ```
 1. Follow the prompts to enter your authentication details and preferences.
-1. The application will fetch and display the followers and following lists for the specified usernames.
+1. The application will fetch and save the followers and following lists for the specified usernames.
 1. You will have the option to follow users based on the fetched data

 ## Configuration

--   The configuration for The Medium Hack Application is defined in the secret/constants.py file.
-You can modify this file to change application settings, such as URLs and error messages.
+-   The configuration for The Medium Hack Application is defined in the secret/json/config.json and secret/constants.py file.
+You can modify this file to change application settings, such as URLs, API's and error messages.

 ## Contributing